kuper0201/NVMon/README.md

-# About NVMon
+# NVMon
 ---
 ![Python](https://img.shields.io/badge/Python3-3776AB?style=for-the-badge&logo=Python&logoColor=white)

-This program is a small GUI tool that monitors the health of GPUs using NVIDIA-SMI in Linux.
+> A small GUI tool that monitors the health of GPUs using NVIDIA-SMI in Linux.

-It is written for Linux and Windows10. but it may work with other OS.

-The program based on Python and tkinter, and the icon was created using Stable Diffusion.

-The items provide by this program are as follows.

 # Preview
 ---